brentley/ecsworkshop/content/ecs_networking/nat.md

 }
 ```

-More details around ECS Task Definitions for windows based workloads [visit](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/windows_task_definitions.html)
+More details around ECS Task Definitions for Windows based workloads [visit](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/windows_task_definitions.html)

 # Lab exercise

-In this lab we will be executing below commands to inspect container running in windows using NAT network mode.
+In this lab we will be executing below commands to inspect container running Windows using NAT network mode.

 ```
 docker ps